reubenscratton/oaknut/docs/index.md

 via OpenGL on the primary/main thread.

 Oaknut offers no way to directly create background threads.
-Downloading is performed by background system threads (see `URLRequest`) but you may add code to process data on the background thread as it is downloaded.
+Downloading is performed by background system threads (see `URLRequest`) but you may add code to process that data on the background thread as it is downloaded.

 Instead of threads Oaknut offers 'queues', one of which may execute on one or many background threads, or none at all (i.e. on the main thread!)
 Obviously that last